 Having clear priorities in your life is an important part of simplifying your calendar and learning to set boundaries.

 When you have clear priorities of what is most important to you in your current season of life, it makes it easier to assess what is adding value to your life and what isn’t.

-Knowing exactly what your priorities are gives you a compass to steer and guide your decisions about how you’ll spend your time, space, energy, money, etc. So, you can keep your focus on your priorities instead of getting swept away in the busyness of life.
+Knowing exactly what your priorities are gives you a compass to steer and guide your decisions about how you’ll use your time, space, energy, money, etc. So, you can keep your focus on your priorities instead of getting swept away in the busyness of life.